LogtalkDotOrg/logtalk3/tools/ports_profiler/NOTES.md

 Note that the `ports_profiler::start/0` predicate implicitly selects the `ports_profiler` tool as the active debug handler.
-If you have additional debug handlers loaded (e.g. the `debugger` tool), those would no longer be active (there can be only one active debug handler at any given time).
+If you have additional debug handlers loaded (e.g., the `debugger` tool), those would no longer be active (there can be only one active debug handler at any given time).